elizabethmcd/peptigate/README.md

 ### Compute Specifications

 We ran the pipeline on an AWS EC2 instance type `g4dn.2xlarge` running AMI Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 20.04) 20240122 (AMI ID ami-07eb000b3340966b0).
-The tools plm-utils, DeepPeptide, NLPPrecursor, and AutoPeptideML all rely on a GPU so compute times will be substantially faster (hours vs. days) on a GPU than a CPU.
+The tools plm-utils, DeepPeptide, NLPPrecursor, and AutoPeptideML can use GPUs so compute times will be substantially faster (hours vs. days) on a GPU than a CPU.
 We did not test the pipeline on a CPU so there is a chance it will only work on a GPU.

 ## Contributing